Khirbet Samara

-Khirbet Samara (ח'ירבת סמארה) is an archeological site located in the West Bank.
+Khirbet Samara (ח'ירבת סמארה) is an archaeological site located in the West Bank.
 It lies near the Israeli settlement of Einav, 9 km east of Taibe.

 The site was first surveyed by the Palestine Exploration Fund in the late 19th century, and was then mistakenly identified as a church.
 In excavations conducted by Israeli archeologist Yitzhak Magen in 1991–1992, the structure on the eastern edge of the site was identified as a Samaritan synagogue.
 In addition, a mikveh, a cistern, an arched gate, burial caves and public structures were found at the site.

 Samaritan synagogue

 The Samaritan synagogue was built in the 4th century CE.
 An imposing building built in an east–west direction, it faces Mount Gerizim, the holiest site in Samaritanism.
 The internal dimensions of the synagogue are 15 meters long and 8.4 meters wide and its area is 126 square meters.
 It has five parts: a central hall, a narthex, a round atrium, a courtyard and rooms to the east and south.
 The hall, which features a classical floor mosaic, was surrounded by two rows of theatre-style benches.
 Two pillars stand at the entrance to the building.

 The synagogue reuses the ashlar masonry of an earlier Roman public structure, which was discovered beneath it.
 In the middle of the eastern wall, facing Mount Gerizim, an apse was built.
 The apse was built later than the rest of the synagogue, probably in the 5th century CE.
 A large stone with a relief of a Torah ark was carved east of the apse; its shape is similar to the facades of Torah arks discovered in Jewish synagogues.

 The synagogue's construction might be related to Baba Rabba, a Samaritan High Priest who is said to have re-opened and built synagogues throughout Samaria.
 The synagogue was probably abandoned following the Samaritan Revolts and may have been destroyed in a fire.
 At the end of the Byzantine period or the beginning of the early Islamic period, an attempt was made to renew it, and stone slabs were then placed on top of the mosaic.